Pnwcomputers/JWrapper-ScreenConnect-RAT-Remediation-Toolkit/indicators.md

 # Medusa IAB Variant (JWrapper/ScreenConnect) — IOC Data Sheet
 ## *(SILENTCONNECT Campaign Family)*

 This is a field-sourced document of known Indicators of Compromise (IOCs) associated with the dual-channel JWrapper/SimpleHelp and weaponized ScreenConnect intrusion chain, frequently utilized by Initial Access Brokers (IABs) linked to Medusa Ransomware.
-All entries are confirmed from real incident response and forensic analysis of live infections across multiple victims in SW Washington and the Portland, OR metro area, March 31 – May 2026.
+All entries are confirmed from real incident response and forensic analysis of live infections across multiple victims in SW Washington and the Portland, OR metro area, March 31 – June 2026.

-> **Campaign status:** ACTIVE as of May 2026.
+> **Campaign status:** ACTIVE as of June 2026.
 Multiple confirmed victims sharing identical C2 infrastructure.
 Designated **SILENTCONNECT** by Elastic Security Labs (March 19, 2026).

 *Contributions: Submit a pull request or open an issue to add new IOCs observed in the wild.*